GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 <br>

-- `/` by istelf is a critical directory in Linux systems, it is the root directory
+- `/` is a critical directory in Linux systems, it is the **root** directory
-  - all other storage branches from this location, even other drives (in /mnt)
+  - All other storage branches from this location, even other drives (in /mnt)
+  - If you are using WSL you will be able to use your Windows drives (c, d, etc) in /mnt

 <br>

 #### Exercise 3.51

-- Try the command(s)
+- Try the commands
 - Use pwd to see where you are at any point, or look at the prompt

 ```bash